Henley-in-Arden

-Henley-in-Arden (also known as simply Henley) is a town in the Stratford-on-Avon District in Warwickshire, England.
-The name is a reference to the former Forest of Arden.
+Henley-in-Arden (also known as simply Henley) is a market town and civil parish in the Stratford-on-Avon District in Warwickshire, England.
+The town takes its last name from the former Forest of Arden.
 Henley is known for its variety of historic buildings, some of which date back to medieval times, and its wide variety of preserved architectural styles.
 The one-mile-long (1.6 km) High Street is a conservation area.

-In 2020 the population of the civil parish of Henley-in-Arden was estimated at 1,855.
-Whilst the population of its urban area which includes adjoining Beaudesert was 2,984.
+In 2021 the population of the civil parish of Henley-in-Arden was recorded as 1,828.
+The population of its urban area, which includes adjoining Beaudesert, was exactly 3,000.